- 1 whole garlic bulb

 - 1-1/2 teaspoons dill weed

-- Remove papery outer skin from garlic (do not peel or separate cloves).
+- Preheat oven to 425°.
+Remove papery outer skin from garlic (do not peel or separate cloves).
 Cut top off of garlic bulb.
 Brush with 1/4 teaspoon oil.
 Wrap garlic bulb in heavy-duty foil.
-Bake at 425° for 30-35 minutes or until softened.
-Cool for 10-15 minutes.
+Bake 30-35 minutes or until softened.
+Cool 10-15 minutes.

-- Squeeze softened garlic into a small bowl; stir in the onions, herbs, onion powder, salt and pepper.
+- Preheat oven to 450°.
+Squeeze softened garlic into a small bowl; stir in onions, herbs, onion powder, salt and pepper.
 Add wine and remaining oil.
 Place roast fat side up in a shallow roasting pan.
 Cut slits into roast; spoon garlic mixture into slits.
 Rub remaining garlic mixture over roast.
 Pour beef broth into bottom of pan.

 Originally published as Roasted Garlic & Herb Prime Rib in Taste of Home's Holiday & Celebrations Cookbook Annual 2010, p12